pygma-tau/blog/content/notes/metastability.md

 V.

-local adaptivity vs. global adaptivity. selection pressures on good local heuristics vs. global ones. what does the cultural singularity look like?what sorts of ethical systems persist? singleton agent modularity + application allows for engaging with stable or metastable interfaces at each level. psychology is meta-stable, cells are crystallized, etc.
+local adaptivity vs. global adaptivity. selection pressures on good local heuristics vs. global ones. what does the cultural singularity look like? what sorts of ethical systems persist? singleton agent modularity + application allows for engaging with stable or metastable interfaces at each level. psychology is meta-stable, cells are crystallized, etc.

 phase transitions? hierarchical complexity? music? what does this imply about the existence of general meta-learners?